top of page

 This proposal responds to the NSW Government’s Low to Mid-Rise Housing reforms and in-fill affordable housing reforms.
 These reforms permit increased height and floor space ratios (FSR) to support housing supply.

-Dare Property is committed to delivering a holistic and transparent engagement program, ensuring the local community and stakeholders are informed and have opportunities to participate in the planning process.
+Dare Property is committed to delivering a holistic and transparent engagement program before the proposal is lodged, ensuring the local community and stakeholders are informed and have opportunities to participate in the planning process.

 About